mahnaz007/ImagePreprocessing/docs/usage.md

 Additionally, ensure the following Singularity .sif container files are correctly installed and accessible in your environment:

-    dcm2bids_3.2.0.sif – Required for DICOM to BIDS conversion. mriqc-latest.sif – Required for running MRIQC for quality control. fmriprep_latest.sif – Required for fMRI preprocessing.
+    dcm2bids_3.2.0.sif – Required for DICOM to BIDS conversion.
-    pydeface_latest.sif – Used for defacing anatomical data. bids_validator_latest.sif – Used for validating BIDS datasets.
+    MRIQC v24.1.0.dev0+gd5b13cb5.d20240826 – Required for running MRIQC for quality control. fMRIPrep v24.0.1 – Required for fMRI preprocessing. pydeface 2.0.0 – Used for defacing anatomical data. bids-validator 1.14.13 – Used for validating BIDS datasets.
 **Note**: All Singularity Image Format (SIF) files, required for running different processes are stored in a specific directory.
 This ensure everyone can easily access the necessary files.
 Location of these files are in the following path:
   ```